danchoi/rb_nav/README.markdown

 * `,N` navigate the classes and modules in your project
 * `,n` navigating the methods in the current file

-To change these keymappings, edit the two `nnoremap` lines at the end of `~/.vim/plugin/rb_nav.vim`.
+To change these keymappings, edit the two lines at the end of `~/.vim/plugin/rb_nav.vim`.

 Use the standard Vim autocompletion commands to move up and down the match